dbatten5/vim-scranch/README.md

 you're [oldschool](https://github.com/github/renaming)).
 - `T` to add a new todo item.
 - `-` with your cursor on a todo item line to toggle completion.
+- `gh` to flip to your home note, for general notes that span all projects.

 With more in the pipeline.